theoxo/theoxo.github.io/_posts/2020-08-27-review-verified-cps.md

 At the same time, there are aspects of machine learning that worry me, particularly as it gets "deeper".
 (One such worry I have is that the fact that the models are becoming so large;
 see my <a href="/2020/05/12/quant-analysis-arxiv.html">earlier blogpost</a> on memory-constrained ML.)
-My biggest worry is how we can actually tell what is happening in a model, and how it will react if pushed outside of its comfort zone.
+My biggest worry of all is how we can actually tell what is happening in a model, and how it will react if pushed outside of its comfort zone.
 Ultimately, if ML-based systems are to be rolled out across society, it seems like a good idea to know that we can make certain guarantees about their behaviour.